-Tech giant Microsoft recently made major headlines by pledging to be “carbon negative” by 2030.
+Tech giant Microsoft made major headlines in 2020 by pledging to be “carbon negative” by 2030.
 As part of its commitment, Microsoft promised to remove greenhouse gases from the atmosphere until it had accounted for all emissions created by the company since its inception in 1975, a feat it expected to accomplish by 2050.

 What Is “Carbon-Negative”?

 For a business to call itself carbon negative, it must go beyond net-zero and actually begin removing more carbon dioxide from the atmosphere than it is emitting.
 First, it is important to understand what emissions Microsoft considers itself responsible for.

 As defined by the GHG Protocol, emissions fall into three major classifications, known as “scopes.”
 Scope 1 and 2 emissions are direct emissions from company assets as well as indirect emissions from electricity generation to power company-owned facilities.
 Microsoft estimates an annual production of approximately 4.1 million metric tons of Scope 1 and 2 emissions.
 (Note that Microsoft has claimed carbon-neutrality in Scope 1 and 2 since 2012.)

 Scope 3 emissions, however, encompass all emissions in the business value-chain from vendor emissions to emissions caused by the use of company products.
 For any organization, Scope 3 emissions pose the most daunting challenge, because these are emissions which occur outside of the organization’s direct control.